 Both teaching and support staff paid to work at the school are eligible for staff governorship.
 Staff governors are elected by the school staff and must be paid to work at the school – volunteers are ineligible.
-Any election that is contested must be held by ballot.
 The head teacher is a governor in an ex officio capacity.

 Local Education Authority Governors

 Authority governors are appointed by the LA.
 LAs can appoint any eligible person as an authority governor.
 A person is disqualified from appointment as an authority governor if they are eligible to be a Staff governor of the school.

 Foundation governors are appointed by the Diocean Board of Education and the Parochial Church Council to represent these bodies on the governing body.
 The vicar of the parish is a Foundation governor in an ex officio capacity.